 An Inspection of Records search provides information on a property and is usually conducted during the selling period, generally before the settlement of a property transfer.

-An Inspection of Records may show up to eight different results, including:
+An Inspection of Records may show multiple results, including:

 - the current rates position

 - locality map